Russmania101/ECE434_Russell_Johnson/hw09/ReadMe.txt

             - source pwm1_setup.sh
             - make
         - Connect to scope
-            - Scope capture is in ""
+            - Scope capture is in "5.3_scope.png"
-            - Stable:
+            - Stable: it isstable
+            - Period: 15ns
-            - Std Dev:
+            - Std Dev: 82ps std dev for the period
-            - Jitter:
+            - Jitter: no jitter

     - 5.4 Controlling the PWM Frequency
         - Sample code runs great